Juan Román Riquelme: 2007 loan

 Everyone feels the game in their own different way.
 People say I never smile when I play but I've never seen [Zinedine] Zidane laugh, whether he's winning or losing, and he’s the greatest there's been for the last ten years.

 — Riquelme in 2006, on his character on the pitch.

 Following a tense situation between players, the Villarreal board of directors and manager Manuel Pellegrini, Riquelme accepted a five-month loan back to Boca Juniors from February 2007 until 30 June 2007.
 He joined Boca for the 2007 Torneo Clausura of the 2007–08 Argentine Primera División season, debuting during the 2007 Torneo Clausura in a 1–1 home draw against Rosario Central on 17 February 2007.
 He scored his first goal for Boca – in his newest stint – in a 1–1 home draw against Independiente on 9 March 2007.
 He scored in the 54th minute to level the scores.
 His first goal of the 2007 Copa Libertadores came in Boca's third group-stage match against Mexico's Toluca on 22 March 2007.
 Riquelme scored in the 23rd minute, Boca's second goal of the match in an eventual 3–0 home victory.
 Boca finished in second position of their respective group with ten points, advancing to the knockout stages of the competition.

 During the knockout stages of the competition, Boca faced Vélez Sarsfield in the round of 16 fixtures.
 During the first leg on 2 May 2007, Riquelme scored in the first minute as Boca claimed a 3–0 home victory.
 Having progressed to the quarter-finals, Boca Juniors faced Paraguayan side Club Libertad.
 During the second-leg of the quarter-finals, played on 24 May 2007, Riquelme scored Boca's first goal in the 61st minute of the match as they claimed a 2–0 away victory and a 3–1 aggregate result, ensuring progression to the semi-finals.
 During Boca's second-leg semi-final fixture against Colombia's Cúcuta Deportivo on 7 June 2007, Riquelme scored a 44th-minute free kick, scoring Boca's first goal of their 3–0 home victory.
 After winning 4–3 on aggregate, Boca advanced to the 2007 Copa Libertadores Final, where they would face Brazilian side Grêmio in June 2007.

 During the first leg on 13 June, Riquelme, via a free-kick, played striker Martín Palermo who passed the ball across the face of goal for Rodrigo Palacio to score in the 18th minute.
-During the second half, Riquelme scored the 2–0 goal in 73rd-minute through a free-kick, with Boca eventually winning 3–0 at home.
+During the second half, Riquelme scored the 2–0 goal in the 73rd minute through a free-kick, with Boca eventually winning 3–0 at home.
 In the second leg, played away on 20 June, Riquelme scored a second-half double to give Boca Juniors a 2–0 victory and their sixth Copa Libertadores title.
 Boca Juniors therefore qualified for the 2007 FIFA Club World Cup, and Riquelme was awarded as the competition's Most Valuable Player.